husnaanwar/mhp_light_emission/README.md

-# This repo contains code for my PhD Thesis on MHP Light Emission
+# This repo contains code, images and data for "High-Throughput Evaluation of Emission and Structure in Perovskite Light Emitters"